xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 * Create a new SQL Server and Database in Azure
 * Restore the backup to it

-We want to give each developer their own database to test against, so we will automate the last two steps using an ARM template.
+We want to also give each developer their own database to test against later, so we will automate the last two steps using an ARM template.

 ## Setup